mantidproject/mantid/docs/source/release/v4.3.0/sans.rst

   will be reproduced on that machine without requiring editing of the script.
 - Batch CSV files can have their columns in any order and will load into the SANS GUI correctly.
+- :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>` now supports gamma scans for D16 at the ILL.

 Fixed
 #####